ie-Yoshisaur/yoshisaur-blog/src/pages/blog/review-implementing-relational-db-in-rust.md

 I want to take on Round 2.
 I have a rough idea of a design that would suit Rust, so I want to proceed with it while studying concurrent programming.

-## I want to create educational material as OSS
+## Create educational material as OSS

 I want to increase the number of people who can build their own databases, so I'm thinking of creating hands-on educational material that is accessible to beginners in the very distant future.